“I want to start selling online. Can Square help me?”

 The decision to pay a monthly fee versus a one-time investment also involves some personal preference.
 With hosted platforms that have monthly pricing, the cost is spread out over time, which is convenient.
 And you can choose to upgrade, downgrade or turn off your site based on business performance.
 But some sellers feel they do not fully own their website because they cannot simply move it to another platform if needed.

 In that case, you may prefer a self-hosted option.
 If you go with a self-hosted option, be aware that while there may not be a monthly cost, there will certainly be add-on costs, both up-front and recurring.
 Be sure to research and add up all the various extensions, themes, hosting services, etc., that you need for your site to get a sense of the total cost before moving forward.

 Do you need your in-store inventory to sync up with your online sales?

 All our eCommerce partners allow you to sell in store and online with Square and see all your sales in one place.
 But some sellers also find that having their catalogues and inventory counts automatically sync across in-person and online channels saves a lot of time and headaches.

 This functionality can help you avoid accidentally selling the same item online and in store, and it makes inventory management easier.
 Plus, if you already have a catalogue built in Square Point of Sale, you can import it to your online store with a few clicks, making set up a bit faster.

 The eCommerce platforms that currently allow you to sync your Square in-person and online catalogues and inventory counts are:

 Ready to start setting up your eCommerce store with Square?
-Review your options here.
+Find your perfect plan today.